tshepang/blog/content/arts/Beethoven's Symphony 9.rst

 I was led to listen to Beethoven's `critically-acclaimed`_ "Symphony No.
 9".
-Well, let's say I'm a novice regarding Classical music, but I didn't find anything amazing in there.
+Well, this may be because I'm a novice regarding Classical music, but I didn't find anything amazing in there.
 Let's call it acquired taste, but I've heard dozens of Classical tracks that were superior.
 Let's say maybe I wasn't focusing much on the music (I was listening to it while browsing